 Separate from investigating individual high PPV blasts, OGNZL will also establish an arbitrary level for the average vibration, which when reached triggers an investigation to ensure that the relevant consent limit is not reached.
-These arbitrary levels are proposed as 1.9mm/s for development blasts (with a compliance limit of 2mm/s) and 2.9mm/s for production blasts (compliance limit 3mm/s).
+These arbitrary levels are 1.6mm/s for development blasts (with a compliance limit of 2mm/s) and 2.6 mm/s for production blasts (compliance limit 3mm/s).
+When this level is reached, the underground engineers will be notified they are nearing the compliance limit.